PaimaStudios/paima-engine-docs/docs/home/5 - chain-data-extensions.md

 - [ERC721](#erc721), keeping track of NFT ownership for a specified ERC721 contract at the currently processed blockheight, as well as generating scheduled inputs for newly minted NFTs;
 - [ERC20](#erc20), keeping track of wallet balances for a specified ERC20 contract;
-- [ERC20Deposit](#erc20deposit), keeping track of the total amount of a specified ERC20 contract sent by wallets to a specified address, as well as generating scheduled inputs when such transfers happen.
+- [ERC20Deposit](#erc20deposit), keeping track of the total amount of a specified ERC20 contract sent by wallets to a specified address, as well as generating scheduled inputs when such transfers happen;
+- [Generic](#generic), allowing you to provide an arbitrary contract ABI and the signature of the event to track, allowing you to collect data even from smart contracts not directly supported by the above types.

 ## Configuration